 Fans of the popular reality television show “Below Deck” may recognize the fabulous cuisine created by first-class chefs.

 The chef wakes early to prepare breakfast for guests and, on larger yachts, for the crew.
 They bake fresh bread and muffins, chop fruits, and whip up eggs.
-They may also begin advance preparations for lunch and dinner, all the while maintaining a clean and tidy galley.
+They may also begin preparations for lunch and dinner while maintaining a clean and tidy galley.

 Other things you might consider are whether you would like meals to be formal or informal, indoors or alfresco, or maybe a picnic on the beach.
 Will someone be celebrating an occasion such as a birthday or anniversary?
 How about a themed evening such as Pirate Day, Mardi Gras, or Under the Sea?
 The chef and crew can plan food and decorations accordingly.

-Nia Mora, the award-winning chef on the power catamaran JAN’S FELION, is not only a versatile chef but also a talented photographer.
+Nia Mora, the award-winning chef on the power catamaran JAN’S FELION, is a versatile and talented photographer.
 Her work began in New York City, where she specialized in product photography and portraiture.
 After which, she began a campaign of sailing across the Pacific from Hawaii to Australia, photographing the landscapes and people of many of the Pacific islands.

-In 2013 Nia settled in Australia for a year, where she developed work based on food, wine, and travel.
+In 2013 Nia settled in Australia for a year, developing work based on food, wine, and travel.
 After becoming an assistant chef in some of Brisbane’s trendiest restaurants, she acquired an eye for food styling and combined this with her photography.
 She now focuses her commercial work on her passions of food, wine, and travel.

 The chef aboard a yacht is a professionally trained culinary expert.
 They plan and create all guest and crew meals, provision the yacht, and completely manage the galley.
 Of course, the chef maintains a high level of food safety and ensures that meals are prepared hygienically.
-Strong communication skills, extensive food/nutrition knowledge, and creative plate presentation are hallmarks of a good yacht chef.
+Strong communication skills, extensive food/nutrition knowledge, and creative plate presentation are hallmarks of an excellent yacht chef.

 Let the experts at CKIM Group curate a magical vacation for you, complete with fabulous cuisine.